hmgene/hmgene/README.md

 - 👋 Hi, I’m Hyunmin Kim
-- 👀 I passionately delve into ther realm where bioinformatics is biology.
+- 👀 I passionately delve into ther realm of bioinformatics.
-- 🌱 discerning the intricacies of life through data and algorithms (flow of data).
+- 🌱 discerning the intricacies of life through algorithms (flow of data).
-- 💞️ I firmly believe that all organisms encode short and long information in their (epi-)genes.
+- 💞️ I firmly believe that understanding of bioinformation will make our life well.
 - 📫 For inquiries, you can contact me at human.gim@gmail.com.

 <!---